-Alongside my PhD, I was also a part-time Research Assistant on Information Extraction from news articles and clinical text under the supervision of Beatrice Alex.
+Alongside my PhD, I have also been a part-time Research Assistant on Information Extraction from news articles and clinical text under the supervision of Beatrice Alex.

 Selected publications